Delhi excise policy case: ED summons Telangana CM's daughter K Kavitha | Law-Order

 - India

-The Enforcement Directorate (ED) had earlier said that Pillai ''represented the south group'', an alleged liquor cartel linked to Kavitha and others.
+Kavitha said that ''these tactics of intimidation'' against the fight of her father and Chief Minister K Chandrasekhar Rao, and the BRS would not deter them.

+The ED has Pillai's custody till March 12 (to be again produced before a Delhi court on March 13) and if Kavitha chooses to skip the date on Thursday, the agency may give her a fresh date within the custody period of Pillai.

-The 'south group, according to the agency, ''comprises'' Sarath Reddy (promoter of Aurobindo Pharma), Magunta Srinivasulu Reddy (YSR Congress MP from Ongole Lok Sabha seat), Kavitha and others.
+The ED had said the ''south group'' that ''comprises'' Sarath Reddy (promoter of Aurobindo Pharma), Magunta Srinivasulu Reddy (YSR Congress MP from Ongole Lok Sabha seat), Kavitha and others.

-Kavitha had said she would be in Delhi for holding a one-day hunger strike at the Jantar Mantar on March 10 to seek the introduction of the Women's Reservation Bill in the upcoming session of Parliament.
+The ED also alleged in Pillai's remand papers that he ''represented the benami investments'' of Kavitha in this case.

 The BRS leader has been questioned by the Central Bureau of Investigation (CBI) in this case earlier.